-Search results on this alternative search engine are provided by Yahoo!
-Search, and its homepage has an ever-changing background displaying beautiful pictures of animals, places, sports, people, etc. For video search, it displays a grid of large thumbnails that offers a preview if you hover over them and plays it on the same page with a single click
+Yahoo!
+Search provides search results on this alternative search engine, and its homepage has an ever-changing background displaying beautiful pictures of animals, places, sports, people, etc. For video search, it presents a grid of large thumbnails that offers a preview if you hover over them and plays it on the same page with a single click

 Just like Google, Bing features ads and abilities such as conversion, translation, spell check, sports score, flight tracking, etc. Bing also has mobile apps on Android as well as iOS and stands as one of the best Google alternatives.

 - Best search engine for video search, tons of features